Moving Information and Tips

 Rooms Realty supplies one complimentary moving box per room to help you get started with items you know you will not be using right away.

-Keys may be given at closing, exchanged between the buyer and seller or given to the broker.
-If keys are exchanged after closing be sure the Use and Occupancy form is signed by both parties then returned to firstname.lastname@example.org or the title company.
+Keys may be given at closing, exchanged between the buyer and seller, or delivered to the broker.
+If keys are exchanged after closing, be sure both parties sign the Use and Occupancy form, then return it to [email protected] or the title company.
 It's also a good idea to have your locks or tumblers changed.

 Notification of Move Date